fepvenancio/jsonNftMessages/README.md

 # jsonNftMessages

-This Repo is a Demo of a sample JSON file been created, minted, associated and transfered as an NFT and beeing accessed.
+This Repo is a Demo of a sample JSON file been created, minted, associated, transfered as an NFT and beeing accessed at the end.

 To run this code: